mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Group Context:
 : An object that summarizes the shared, public state of the group.
-The group context is typically distributed in a signed GroupInfo message, which provided to new members to help them join a group.
+The group context is typically distributed in a signed GroupInfo message, which is provided to new members to help them join a group.

 Signature Key: